Why Do My AirPods Keep Disconnecting? 10 Easy Fixes

 To view the battery level of your AirPods, you could also use the widget and the status light.

-Even with a fully charged battery, you may notice your AirPods keep disconnecting from your iPhone.
-An unstable Bluetooth connection could cause this.
+Even with a fully charged battery, your AirPods may keep disconnecting from your iPhone.
+An unstable Bluetooth connection might be the culprit.

 AirPods use Bluetooth technology to connect to the devices.
 Bluetooth is vulnerable to interference from solid surfaces like doors, walls, and your body.
 Interference may occur because of something as small as just your body.

-Extreme wax accumulation, dirt, and moisture in your AirPods could also result in Bluetooth interference, making your AirPods randomly disconnect from your device.
+Extreme wax accumulation, dirt, and moisture in your AirPods can result in Bluetooth interference and random disconnection.

 1. Clean the surface of your AirPods with a lint-free cloth.

-If your AirPods Pro earbuds keep disconnecting, often it’s because the Bluetooth settings have been changed.
-You can reset the Bluetooth settings on your iPhone, iPod, or iPad to their initial operating condition to resolve unclear instructions or settings problems.
+If your AirPods Pro earbuds keep disconnecting, it’s often because the Bluetooth settings have been changed.
+Reset the Bluetooth settings on your iPhone, iPod, or iPad to their initial operating condition.

 2. Click on the Bluetooth option.